 The City will also work regionally to assist with the buildout of a world-class Metro system to enhance regional transportation.
 That system will include Metro's Sepulveda Pass Transit Corridor Project, connecting the San Fernando Valley to LAX through Culver City as early as the 2040s.
 This rail line would encourage local economic growth and development by providing increased public transit access between jobs and housing, and reduce vehicular congestion commute times.
+The return of the Olympic Games to Los Angeles in 2028 presents opportunities to capture additional local economic benefit and strengthen the City's international profile.

-The return of the Olympic Games to Los Angeles in 2028 presents opportunities to capture additional local economic benefit through transformative public realm initiatives, such as the creation of new and improved public spaces and destinations, which draw visitors and strengthen the City's international profile.
 The City and consultant will begin by crafting an engagement program that generates the broadest possible public and stakeholder participation and gives voice to those often excluded from the community planning processes.
 The City is committed to fostering public ownership of the Plan and a long-term vision for Culver City's future.